Commercial Course

 Can I fly people around for money like an Uber driver?

-No. Commercial pilots may be compensated for their services as a pilot, but must meet additional requirements to carry passengers or property for hire.
+No. Commercial pilots may be compensated for their services, but must meet additional requirements to carry passengers or property for hire.
+This is one of the topics we cover in depth in the course.

 -